Jake Burger Player Props: White Sox vs. Twins

 Jake Burger At The Plate

-- In 25.3% of his games this year, he has hit a long ball, and 7.3% of his trips to the dish.
+- He has hit a home run in 25.0% of his games this season, and 7.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.